Setting-Matched and Semantics-Scaled Benchmarking of One-Step Generative Models Against Multistep Diffusion and Flow Models: Related Work

-Evaluation in image generation has been anchored by GAN-era metrics, most notably Fr\'echet Inception Distance (FID) and Inception Score (IS)~\cite{heusel2017fid,salimans2016is}.
-These metrics remain widely reported and are treated as optimization objectives, despite reflecting similarity in fixed InceptionNet feature space as a proxy for realism rather than directly measuring human-perceived realism.
-As text and class conditioned models have improved, text-image alignment and human preference oriented metrics have been developed.
-CLIP score measures how well a prompt aligns with an image with CLIP embeddings, and human preference models such as PickScore provide an additional proxy for perceived quality~\cite{radford2021clip,kirstain2023pickscore}.
-However, inference heuristics such as CFG modulates the performance of each metric.
-As a result, reported results are often tied to empirically chosen CFG scales tuned for FID, making cross-paper comparisons between multistep diffusion systems and emerging one-step flow models difficult.
+Image generation evaluation has centered around Fr\'echet Inception Distance (FID) and Inception Score (IS)~\cite{heusel2017fid,salimans2016is}, which primarily measure similarity in InceptionNet feature space rather than human-perceived realism.
+As models improved, alignment- and preference-oriented metrics such as CLIP Score and PickScore emerged to better capture semantic consistency and perceived quality~\cite{radford2021clip,kirstain2023pickscore}.
+However, inference heuristics such as CFG modulate each metric differently, so reported results often rely on empirically chosen CFG settings tuned for FID.
+This further complicates comparisons between multi-step diffusion systems and one-step flow models.